LLNL/scr/doc/rst/users/config.rst

 * System configuration file,
 * Compile-time constants.

-Some parameters, such as the location of the control directory, cannot be specified by the user.
-Such parameters must be either set in the system configuration file or hard-coded into SCR as compile-time constants.

 To find a user configuration file,
 SCR looks for a file named :code:`.scrconf` in the prefix directory (note the leading dot).
 Alternatively, one may specify the name and location of the user configuration file